jupyterhub/jupyter-server-proxy/CONTRIBUTING.md

 Welcome!
 As a [Jupyter](https://jupyter.org) project, we follow the [Jupyter contributor guide](https://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html).

-To setup a local development environment and ru tests, see the small section in the README.md file.
+To setup a local development environment and run tests, see the small section in the README.md file.

 ## Local development setup